-Mayor Gordon H. Winkler has given out the following list of drivers, who deserve special recognition for their observance of traffic laws, and generally careful handling of their vehicles on the streets of Boone for the past two NEW PREMIER SAYS JAPANESE
+Mayor Gordon H. Winkler has given out the following list of drivers, who deserve special recognition for their observance of traffic laws, and generally careful handling of their vehicles on the streets of Boone for the past two

-Dennis Shores, Shulls Mills; C. R. Wilson, Trade, Tenn.; R. S. Baker, Blowing Rock; Mrs. Mae Miller, and through a conference with for-Boone; New River Dairy, Mrs. Raleigh Cottrell, James E. Miller, Ben Rosenbaum, Boone; Leo K. Pritchett, Banner Elk; Rolf Wilson, Trade; dealt Japanese officials who tram-Wade E. Eller, Jefferson.
+Dennis Shores, Shulls Mills; C. R. Wilson, Trade, Tenn.; R. S. Baker, Blowing Rock; Mrs. Mae Miller, Boone; New River Dairy, Mrs. Raleigh Cottrell, James E. Miller, Ben Rosenbaum, Boone; Leo K. Pritchett, Banner Elk; Rolf Wilson, Trade; Wade E. Eller, Jefferson.

-Each of these persons will be given a ticket to the Appalachian guilty of starting the Pacific war.
-Theatre through the courtesy of the management.
+Each of these persons will be given a ticket to the Appalachian Theatre through the courtesy of the management.